sxxgrc/molecule-restaurant/README.md

 conda activate molecule-restaurant
 ```

-Install the required libraries for the program:
+Install the required libraries for the program and download pretrained models:

 ```
 ./setup_molecule_restaurant.sh
 ```

-&nbsp;

 ## Usage